pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 :ref:`setting_up_dev_chapter`
     This looked at what we needed on our computer to get started.
     We also gained some experience with configuring views (routes) and templates by working on a simple application.
+:ref:`_deploying_application_chapter`

-You should know enough to begin working on the prototype for our Recipe Website.
+You should now know enough to begin working on the prototype for our Recipe Website.

 Setting up the Flask Starter Scaffold
 --------------------------------------------